Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

-Overall, $\Delta \lambda >$ 0 held during the whole maneuver, indicating that the less conservative system had a lower cost.
-Conservatism could be further reduced at the curves; $\Delta \lambda $ increased as the road curvature increases.
-Moreover, the difference was larger at the curvier section (turn-1) than at the less-curvy section (turn-2), indicating that the trajectories of the interpolation variables can adaptively respond to disturbance.
-A similar adaptive response behavior was also observed in our previous work \cite{Lee23} for slack variables, which were incorporated into a CILQR algorithm with a similar role to the interpolation variables in this study.
-Therefore, this behavior of the $\lambda ^* $-trajectories may be the reason that itube-CILQR outperformed tube-CILQR-up in the $\Delta $-trajectories as indicated in Fig. 3(a).
-Figs. 4(a), 4(b), and 4(c) present the $ \dot \Delta $, $ \theta $, and $ \dot \theta $ trajectories, respectively.
-The minimum value of $ \theta$ is truncated at early time steps ($t$ $<$ 150) because $\delta ^* $-trajectories in Fig. 3(b) are constrained to the range [-$\pi$/6, $\pi$/6] to prevent the steering input from exceeding physical limitations.
-The $\dot \Delta$ and $\dot \theta$ values in Fig. 4(a) and 4(c) were further clipped to the interval [-1.0, 1.0] to ensure comfort for vehicle occupants.
+Overall, the condition $\Delta \lambda >$ 0 held during the entire maneuver, indicating that the less conservative system had a lower cost.
+Conservatism could be further reduced at the curves, where $\Delta \lambda$ increased with the road curvature.
+Moreover, the difference was larger at the turn with a larger curvature (turn 1), signifying that the trajectories of the interpolation variables could adaptively respond to the disturbance.
+A similar adaptive response behavior was observed in our previous work \cite{Lee23} for slack variables, which were incorporated into a CILQR algorithm to serve a similar role to that played by the interpolation variables employed in this study.
+The aforementioned adaptive response may be responsible for the itube-CILQR algorithm outperforming the tube-CILQR-up algorithm on the $\Delta $-trajectories [Fig. 5(a)].
+Table III presents the experimental results obtained with the itube-CILQR algorithm at different $D$ values (13).
+Increasing $D$ (or decreasing $\lambda _d^*$) led to an increase in $\Delta \lambda $; however, itube-CILQR exhibited its lowest lateral error near $D$ = 0.25.
+This sensitivity analysis enabled the identification of the working range of $D$.
+The $ \dot \Delta $, $ \theta $, and $ \dot \theta $ trajectories obtained with the itube-CILQR algorithm are presented in Fig. 6(a), 6(b), and 6(c), respectively.
+The minimum value of $ \theta$ was truncated at early time steps ($t$ $<$ 150) because the $\delta$-trajectories in Fig. 5(b) were constrained to the range [-$\pi$/6, $\pi$/6] to prevent the steering input from exceeding physical limitations.
+The $\dot \Delta$ and $\dot \theta$ values in Fig. 6(a) and 6(c) were further clipped to the interval [-1.0, 1.0] to ensure comfort for vehicle occupants.